 Construction on Camp Amache began in 1942 under the direction of Governor Ralph L. Carr.
 Camp Amache was different from other relocation centers, in that the federal government built the camp on land the U.S. Army purchased vs. other centers placed on already designated federal land.

-The remaining part of the camp was reserved for agriculture, where internees raised cattle, poultry, hogs, and grew various crops for eating.
-While agriculture was their main industry, internees also took up traditional Japanese art forms, including wood-carving and calligraphy.
+The remaining part of the camp was reserved for agriculture, where internees raised cattle, poultry, and hogs, as well as growing various crops for eating.
+While agriculture was their main industry, internees also took up traditional Japanese art forms, including wood carving and calligraphy.

 Visiting Camp Amache

 After closing the camp in 1944, what remains today is only a skeleton of what life was like at Camp Amache.
 A cemetery, a water tank, dirt roads, original concrete foundations, a military police compound, watchtowers, and trees that were planted by internees are all that still stand.